Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 > Note: In the event of a zonal outage where an entire zone goes down due to unforeseen circumstances, the standby instance created in a different zone will become the primary instance.
 However, it is not possible to create a new standby server until the affected zone is restored.

 ## Reference Architectures
+In this architecture we recommend using Private endpoint for the Azure Database for PostgreSQL instance.
+A private endpoint adds a network interface to a resource, providing it with a private IP address assigned from your virtual network.
+After it's applied, you can communicate with this resource exclusively via the virtual network.
+Please read more about benefits of using Private link [here](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-networking-private-link).
 Three variants exist in the Azure Database for PostgreSQL resiliency architecture:

 ### 1. Zonal Resilience (Without Read Replica)